Operations Jobs at University of Chicago with Visa Sponsorship

 Which visa types are commonly used for Operations roles at University of Chicago?

-University of Chicago sponsors H-1B, E-3 (for Australian citizens), TN (for Canadian and Mexican nationals in qualifying categories), and F-1 OPT and CPT for students and recent graduates.
+University of Chicago sponsors H-1B, E-3 visa (for Australian citizens), TN visa (for Canadian and Mexican nationals in qualifying categories), and F-1 OPT and CPT for students and recent graduates.
 For longer-term pathways, the university also supports EB-2 and EB-3 Green Card petitions for employees in established roles, subject to department approval and PERM labor certification requirements.

 What qualifications are expected for Operations positions at University of Chicago?